-One of the most serious concerns of untreated OSA is cardiovascular disease.
+One of the most serious concerns of untreated obstructive sleep apnea is cardiovascular disease.
 Sleep apnea patients are at 30% higher risk of heart attack and heart-related death than those without the condition.
-Increased pulmonary pressures to the right side of the heart, a major concern in prolonged cases of OSA, can result in cor pulmonale, a very serious and dangerous form of congestive heart failure.
+Increased pulmonary pressures to the right side of the heart, a major concern in prolonged cases of obstructive sleep apnea, can result in cor pulmonale, a very serious and dangerous form of congestive heart failure.

-Obstructive sleep apnea and very loud snoring may seem harmless at first, but it can lead to a laundry list of daytime symptoms and more serious and extensive health concerns, so diagnosis and monitoring should be a priority.
+Obstructive sleep apnea and very loud snoring may seem harmless at first, but they can lead to a laundry list of symptoms as well as more serious and extensive health concerns, so diagnosis and monitoring should be a priority.

 - Ask The Sleep Doctor: Sleep and Appearance, Sleep and Alzheimer’s and Sleep and Hyperactivity - March 24, 2019

 - Ask The Sleep Doctor:Depression and Sleep, Sleep Apps and Sleep Apnea and Car Accidents - February 12, 2019

 - Ask The Sleep Doctor:Sleep Apnea in Child, Palpitations, Coffee and Sleep and more - January 18, 2019